prestoalvarez/zk-pig/README.md

 zkpig preflight \
   --block-number 1234 \
   --chain-rpc-url http://127.0.0.1:8545 \
-  --data-dir ./data
+  --data-dir ./data \
   --inputs-content-type json
 ```

 ### `zkpig prepare`

-> Description: Converts the data collected during preflight data into the minimal, final prover input.
+> Description: Converts the data collected during preflight into the minimal, final prover input.
-> Can be ran offline without a chain-rpc-url.
-In which case it needs to be provided with a chain-id.
+> Can be run offline without a chain-rpc-url.
+In that case, it needs to be provided with a chain-id.

 #### Usage